jcotoBan/lke_prerender/README.md

 ```bash
 helm install ingress-nginx ingress-nginx/ingress-nginx
 ```

+**This will create a loadbalancer type of service, in case of linode a node balancer.

 ### 2-Install cert manager (this one in case you dont bring your own script, if that is the case look at step 3)